 The European Society for Prevention Research (EUSPR) will advance the science base of environmental, universal, selective and indicated prevention aimed at improving human health and well-being and addressing health inequalities.

-Cornerstones of this advancement are: cross-disciplinary networks of scientists, policy makers and practitioners, methodology development, promotion of higher education and career development in prevention and implementation research.
+Cornerstones of this advancement are: cross-disciplinary networks of scientists; decision, opinion and policy makers and practitioners; methodology development; promotion of higher education and career development in prevention and implementation research, and advocacy for evidence-based prevention.

 See the EUSPR flyer for further details of the Society:

-Membership of the Society is open to any qualified worker in a discipline relevant to prevention, including all European and international researchers, professionals, practitioners, policy makers and students who share the Society’s aims.
-Although we are primarily a European Society we encourage membership from all countries, particularly those professionals who wish to develop collaborative links with European researchers.
+Membership of the Society is open to any qualified worker in a discipline relevant to prevention, including all European and international researchers, professionals, practitioners, decision, opinion and policy makers and students who share the Society’s aims.
+Although we are primarily a European Society we encourage membership from all countries, particularly those professionals who wish to develop collaborative links with European researchers and decision makers engaged in science-based prevention.

 Please see the membership page for details on how to join the EUSPR: